-- You don’t let your student make his own mistakes.
+- You don’t let your student make their own mistakes.
 Sometimes, as parents, you can see the mistake coming.
 You know a poor decision at the moment that it is made, or being considered.
 You see your student heading down a dangerous path.
 Certainly, you should help your student avoid serious mistakes that can have dire consequences — especially if they involve health or safety.
 But many mistakes, although they might be avoided, are important life lessons.
-Students need to learn to take responsibility for themselves, and that often involves bearing the consequences of their actions.
+Students need to take responsibility for themselves, and that often involves bearing the consequences of their actions.
 Letting students make their own mistakes, and learn from them, is an important part of these college years.

 - You are not completely honest on your financial aid forms.
 When you complete the FAFSA or the Profile or any other scholarship information, double check that your information is entirely accurate.
-If there is a discrepancy, your student could lose his financial aid or scholarships.
+If there is a discrepancy, your student could lose their financial aid or scholarships.

 - You forget that you and the college have the same goal: your student’s success.
 If you do need to contact the college — through phone, e-mail, or in person, try to be patient and understanding if you don’t get an immediate answer to your question — or you don’t get the answer that you had hoped for.
 Sometimes the person to whom you talk may not be the person with the answer.
 Remember, too, to be completely honest in any information that you give to the college.
-Don’t harm your student by trying to make excuses for him or giving inaccurate information.
+Don’t harm your student by trying to make excuses for them or giving inaccurate information.
 The college can’t help if they don’t know the reality of the situation.

-Even the best intentioned parent may make an occasional mistake that may affect his student.
+Even the best intentioned parent may make an occasional mistake that may affect their student.
 We all do the best that we can.
 Taking a few minutes to think about the bigger picture or possible consequences of some of our actions can help us avoid what might be some costly mistakes for our students.